 Consequently all other costs are minimal and optional, usually only for canteen orders, fundraising activities or spending money for students on overnight trips/camps if applicable.

 We prefer to work with families to implement flexible, affordable payments wherever possible.

 Fees can be structured as small payments over the course of the year via direct credit or Centrepay.
 Alternatively, payments can be made as you choose via EFTPOS or credit card, or even lump sum at the beginning of the year to receive a discount.
 More detailed fee information is available here.

 Students enrolling mid-year or mid-term will pay fees on a pro-rata basis; that is fees will be calculated based on how much of the school year is left remaining (for e.g. 3 terms = 75% of annual fees payable).

 We periodically revise routes to accommodate the needs of families using the service, keeping time changes to a minimum and incorporating closeby stops.
 In many cases we can offer a ‘door-to-door’ service, but we may need some families to meet us a short distance away due to traffic conditions, route or timetable limits.

-Buses currently service Renmark, Paringa, Berri, Winkie, Monash, Barmera and Glossop areas.
+Buses currently service Renmark, Paringa, Berri, Winkie, Monash, Barmera and Glossop areas, and we are launching a Waikerie (and intermediate stops if needed) in 2019.
 Please advise if you are considering this service.
 Buses are an additional cost, added to your fee payment.

 We believe in a transformative approach to wrongdoing rather than extensive punitive punishments.
 Our aim is to mentor students in their decision-making, promote learning from mistakes and ultimately, see genuine change and repentance.